Keep Birdbaths Fresh and Clean

 3.)
 Algae Inhibitor

 Make a trip to the pet store.
 Add a few drops per gallon to your bird bath.
-Algaecide is safe for all plants and harmless to birds and wildlife at least the one that are marked safe.
+Algaecide is safe for all plants and harmless to birds and wildlife at least the one that is marked safe.
 It also keeps water free of mosquitos.
 Huge for me.
 A win, win.
 Can’t find it locally? —> Order on Amazon

 Even though I used a specific product & linked to it, this is not a paid sponsorship posting – this is a product I personally use but I am linking to as a partner of Amazon.